 The POC Aspire Solar Switch and its electrochromic LCD lens makes it the most advanced pair of cycling sunglasses in the world right now

-Unveiled at Eurobike 2019, the POC Aspire Solar Switch sunglasses represent the zenith of cycling eye protection.
+Unveiled at Eurobike 2019, the POC Aspire Solar Switch represent the zenith of cycling eye protection and the best cycling glasses in POC's arsenal.
 This comes as no surprise considering the Swedish-based company is world-renowned for pushing the boundaries when it comes to safety, comfort and performance across its entire range of sports products.

 Featuring a two-in-one LCD lens that instantly reacts to prevailing light nuances, the POC Aspire Solar Switch sunglasses have ushered in a new era for on-the-bike eye protection and performance.